vasole/pymca_launcher/README.rst

 PyMca5, fisx and numpy for command line use.

-Matplotlib and one of PyQt5, PySide2, PyQt4 or to use the graphical interfaces.
+Matplotlib and one of PyQt5, PySide2, PyQt4 or PySide to use the graphical interfaces.

 License